franciscopoggi/academic/content/authors/admin/_index.md

 - Visitors
 ---

-I'm an applied microeconomic theorist currently finishing my PhD at Northwestern University.
+I am a microeconomic theorist currently finishing my PhD at Northwestern University.

+In my research, I use advance methods to answer questions of policy and practical relevance.
 My research is focused on the dynamics of information acquisition and experimentation.
-More broadly, I'm interested in innovation and the design of law and organizations.
+More broadly, I'm interested in innovation and the design of laws and organizations.

 {{% callout note %}}
 I will be available for interviews on the 2020–21 job market.